 On 28 August 2018, the European Court of Human Rights (ECtHR) in Strasbourg found that Russian bans on Nursi's works violated Article 10 ("Freedom of expression") of the European Convention on Human Rights and Fundamental Freedoms (Application Nos.
 1413/08 and 28621/11).

 All ECtHR judgments require states to take steps to prevent similar violations from happening – for example, by changing laws and state practices.
 This process is supervised by the Committee of Ministers of the Council of Europe.
-In March 2022, Russia withdrew from the Council of Europe and the ECtHR in the wake of its invasion of Ukraine, and in June 2022 passed legislation which renders all ECtHR judgments which entered legal force since 15 March unenforceable in Russia.
+In March 2022, Russia withdrew from the Council of Europe and the ECtHR after its invasion of Ukraine, and in June 2022 passed legislation which renders all ECtHR judgments which entered legal force since 15 March unenforceable in Russia.

 Possible punishmentsAfter the 2008 ban, Muslims who have met to study Nursi's books have been prosecuted under Criminal Code Article 282.2 for either "organising" (Part 1), or "participating in" (Part 2), "the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity".
 This normally happens after Muslims or Jehovah's Witnesses have been kept under FSB security service or police surveillance for some months.